-Law Sciences (Jurisprudence) deal with the order that governs social coexistence, i.e. with laws and ordinances as well as the applicable jurisprudence.
-The study of law concludes at universities with the first legal examination (consisting of university specialty and state compulsory subject examination) from.
-This is a prerequisite for the two-year preparation service as a legal trainee.
-The training is completed with the second state examination, which qualifies for the classic careers of a judge, public prosecutor, lawyer and so on.
+Legal sciences (law) deal with the order that regulates social coexistence, i.e. with laws and regulations as well as the applicable case law.
+The study of law at universities ends with the first legal examination (consisting of a university focus area examination and a state compulsory subject examination).
+This is a prerequisite for the two-year preparatory service as a legal trainee.
+The training is completed with the second legal examination, which qualifies for the classic careers as a fully qualified lawyer (in particular judge, public prosecutor, lawyer, notary).

-Students of law should think logically, deal with abstract texts (legal texts, comments, court decisions) and be able to express themselves well in writing and orally.
-In addition, the study requires a good general education.
-Useful are historical and economic knowledge as well as basic business knowledge.
+Law students should think logically, deal with abstract texts (legal texts, commentaries, court rulings) and be able to express themselves well in writing and orally.
+In addition, the course requires a good general education.
+Historical and economic knowledge as well as basic business knowledge are useful.

 Social sciences are the subjects that deal with people's social lives.
 The term social sciences is often used as a synonym.

 The field of study contains various individual academic disciplines, such as labor market management, political science/political science, social affairs, social sciences and sociology.

 Social science students should have a great interest in people and their social, economic and individual living conditions.
 General education, sociability, empathy and skills in dealing with people are also important.